 Kinghitter post drivers are designed and manufactured by Fairbrother Industries in Auckland, New Zealand.
 Established by James (Jim) Fairbrother in 1977, the family-owned company is a living example of how Kiwi ingenuity creates products that lead the world.

-Inventor of the hydraulic post driver - A qualified engineer with many years of problem-solving experience on the land at sea -Jim Fairbrother was inspired to invent the first Kinghitter hydraulic post driver when he recognised the limitations of tractor-mounted mechanical post drivers.
+Inventor of the hydraulic post driver - A qualified engineer with many years of problem-solving experience on the land and at sea -Jim Fairbrother was inspired to invent the first Kinghitter hydraulic post driver when he recognised the limitations of tractor-mounted mechanical post drivers.
 Jim’s invention of the hydraulic post driver puts him in a group of New Zealand inventors that includes William Hamilton, inventor of the jet boat; Bill Gallagher, inventor of the electric fence; and Johnny Callender, inventor of the farm bike.

 - Founded in 1977 by Jim Fairbrother